rspamd/rspamd.com/doc/modules/neural.md

 ### Configuration options

-The neural networks module support different configuration options with regard to setting up different neural networks.
-From version 1.7, it supports multiple rules with both automatic and non-automatic neural networks.
-However, this configuration is usually to advanced for general usage.
+The neural networks module supports various configuration options for setting up different neural networks.
+Starting from version 1.7, it supports multiple rules with both automatic and non-automatic neural networks.
+However, this configuration is usually too advanced for general usage.

-By default, you can use the old configuration style, e.g.
+By default, you can use the old configuration style, such as:

 ~~~ucl
 # local.d/neural.conf